jdbranham/bookito/README.md

 To generate the key and certificate and place them in the *config/sslcert* folder.

 ## Getting Started With MEAN.JS
-You have your application running but there are a lot of stuff to understand, we recommend you'll go over the [Official Documentation](http://meanjs.org/docs.html).
+You have your application running but there is a lot of stuff to understand, we recommend you'll go over the [Official Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep update it by your request, you can also help us develop the documentation better by checking out the *gh-pages* branch of this repository.

-## Community
-* Use to [Offical Website](http://meanjs.org) to learn about changes and the roadmap.
-* Join #meanjs on freenode.
-* Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
-* Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

-## Live Example
-Browse the live MEAN.JS example on [http://meanjs.herokuapp.com](http://meanjs.herokuapp.com).

-## Credits
+## MEAN.JS Credits
 Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and)